Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 - Registration (4 Hours Wait) – In Haute Garonne, registration for a premiere demande is only allowed on Mondays between 9AM-3PM, and it’s a first-come-first-serve process.
 You show up, you’re given a ticket with a number to wait in line, and then you’re seen in that order.
 We arrived at 10AM and the prefecture was already packed with people, so our wait was 4 hours before we were called.
 We had ALL our documents with us (the entire “dossier”), but we were only asked for passports, proof of address & telephone number.
 10 mins later we had our appointment date.

-Only an inch worth of paperwork.
-Easy!
-Appointment (73 days later, +1 hour) – We arrived 30 mins early, but our appointment started exactly on time and lasted exactly 30 mins.
+Appointment (+73 days later, +1 hour) – We arrived 30 mins early, but our appointment started exactly on time and lasted exactly 30 mins.
 Our documents were reviewed, questions were asked (why do you want to stay in France? how will you support yourself?) and we were given the recepissé.
 We had everything they needed and more, so it went smoothly.

 What Does It Cost?